temet.util

 codeSfrZToWindMomentumRate(sfr_msunyr, metal_code, dm_veldisp)

-Convert the SFR [Msun/yr] of a gas cell into the dot{E}_SN of total wind energy available [10^51 g*cm/s^2]
+Convert the SFR [Msun/yr] of a gas cell into dot{p}_SN of total wind momentum available [10^51 g*cm/s^2].

 sigmaDMToWindVel(dm_veldisp)